Like many modern programming languages,

 Later, we will call the packages named with main

-entry functions as program packages (or command packages),
+and containing main entry functions as program packages (or command packages),

 and call other packages as library packages.